Changing Jobs: Should You Roll Over Your 401(k)?

 The pros: Assuming you like the new plan’s costs, features, and investment choices, this can be a good option.
-Your savings will continue to grow tax-deferred, and RMDs may be delayed beyond age 72 if you continue to work at the company sponsoring the plan.
+Your savings have the potential for growth that is tax-deferred, and RMDs may be delayed beyond age 72 if you continue to work at the company sponsoring the plan.

 The cons: You’ll need to liquidate your current 401(k) investments and reinvest them in your new 401(k) plan’s investment offerings.
 The money will be subject to your new plan’s withdrawal rules, so you may not be able to withdraw it until you leave your new employer.

 3. Roll it into a traditional individual retirement account (IRA)